davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 17-APR-2023
 * InitialCardGameAnalysis_202301_v001 explores hands of tied value
 * InitialCardGameAnalysis_202301_v001 explores EV ranges for zero-pair hands of type AKQxx and AKJxx
+* InitialCardGameAnalysis_202301_v001 explores EV by suit distribution for AKQJ9 and AKQJ8